microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 7. Under "Users and groups", click on "None selected" and search for group created in the previous step and select it.
 8. Under "Select a role" click on "None selected", from the roles list select "Admin"
 9. Click "Assign"

+Note: Individual users can be added and granted the proper permission, if you decide not to use a group.

 ## Grant Permissions